 CatalogSourceobject that references the index image.

-- Install Red Hat Marketplace Operator and product operators.
+- Install IBM Metrics Operator, Red Hat Marketplace Deployment Operator, and product operators.

 For detailed instructions, on the Install operators page, click the Disconnected tab or refer to Install operators on disconnected clusters using Workspace.

 To install operators and container images on disconnected clusters, navigate to your software on Workspace, and then follow the installation instructions for disconnected environments.

 - OpenShift major version 4 with any available supported minor version

 - Access to a private registry